 From diverse places around the world, we hear stories that sound remarkably familiar.
 Academic pressure in Jamaica, car culture in Iran, fear of strangers in Bogota, lawsuits in Massachusetts.
 Across vast differences of experience and perspective, we find people able to come together in support of play – to become playworkers.
 Are you ready to be one too?

-The course can be taken from anywhere in the world, so long as you have an internet connection.
+The playwork course can be taken from anywhere in the world if have an internet connection.
 Carefully chosen readings draw from the best of playwork practice, while also demonstrating ways these ideas can be applied in other settings.
 Each student is assigned a highly experienced playwork tutor who reads their work, comments carefully, and provides further context to help you explore your own developing needs and interests.

-Students are also linked to one another through our private online forum, where you can swap links to online videos and discuss the course so far.
+Students are also linked to one another through our private online forum.
+There, they can swap links to online videos and discuss the course so far.
 All assignments encourage students to put these ideas into practice from the very beginning.
 Tutors and fellow students provide the encouragement and community support necessary to develop your own style of playwork over time.

 We believe that playwork offers wonderful tools to identify and push against the barriers children face to play.
 But don’t take our word for it!